 5. Create a killer campaign video

-Creating a killer campaign video takes time, but it is essential to include one on your campaign page.
+Creating a killer campaign video takes time, but including one on your campaign page is essential.
 A Kickstarter project with a video is 50% more likely to succeed, while a project without has only a 30% success rate.
 Also, your video thumbnail is the first thing that people see when they visit your campaign page.
 So, make sure that it’s strategic, inviting, and piques the visitor's curiosity.
 In your video, make sure to introduce yourself and tell the story behind your project, then come out and ask people to support you, talk about how awesome your rewards are, and explain why it’s vital that you reach your campaign's goal.
 Finally, thank everyone.

 6. Use campaign rewards